+Enhanced ESL and

+Support Services for Immigrant Students

+Allocation

-Enhanced ESL and Eligible ESL FTE Eligible Francisation ESL and funded children and FTE funded children Support Services for Support and funded students: Services Immigrant Students funded students: Allocation Foreign-born Rate Foreign-born
+Eligible ESL FTE funded children and funded students: Foreign-born

+Eligible Francisation

+FTE funded children and funded students:

+Foreign-born

+Eligible Francisation

+FTE funded children and funded students:

+Foreign-born

+Rate

-- 1. This funding recognizes students who are functionally illiterate in their language of origin, have little or no exposure to English or French, have little or no formal schooling, have significant challenges to successful enculturation and have been exposed to traumatic events in their country of origin arising from political or civil unrest.
+- This funding recognizes students who are functionally illiterate in their language of origin, have little or no exposure to English or French, have little or no formal schooling, have significant challenges to successful enculturation and have been exposed to traumatic events in their country of origin arising from political or civil unrest.
 This allocation recognizes the costs associated with hiring ESL liaison workers and providing coordinated services for these students. - 2.
 Funding for this program will be based on the following counts as determined under Sections 1.8 and 1.23: - a) Code 301: ESL Foreign-born funded children (counted at 0.5 FTE) and Foreign-born funded students; and - b) Code 307: Francisation Foreign-born funded children (counted at 0.5 FTE) and Foreign-born funded students. - 3.
-There are two enrolment counts taken for the Enhanced ESL and Support Services for Immigrant Students funding.
+There are two enrolment counts taken for the Enhanced ESL and support Services for Immigrant Students funding.
 The counts will be the Foreign-born ESL counts (Code 301) and Foreign-born Francisation counts (Code 307) September 30 and March 1.
 The March 1 count provides funding for in-year growth.
-Each count will be used for funding 50 per cent of the school year except, if the ESL or Francisation Foreign-born March 1 count is less than the September 30 count, then the September 30 count will be used for the entire school year. - 4.
-Francophone regional authorities cannot claim both Enhanced Francisation Updated funding and Enhanced ESL funding for the same child/student.
+Each count will be used for funding 50 percent of the school year except, if the ESL or Francisation Foreign-born March 1 count is less than the September 30 count, then the September 30 count will be used for the entire school year. - 4.
+Francophone regional authorities cannot claim both Enhanced Francisation funding and Enhanced ESL funding for the same child/student.

-^{}Applies to Francophone regional authorities only.
+^{} Applies to Francophone regional authorities only.